INTRODUCTION OF TUITION FEES FOR DEPENDANTS OF 457 VISA HOLDERS

-From 2015, the Government has decided that all 457 Visa holders will contribute to the cost of educating their children in public schools.
-The average estimated cost of educating a student in a public primary school in 2014-15 is $14,833 and $19,363 in a public secondary school.
+Yes, the tuition fee will be introduced in 2015.
+To date, the Government has provided free public education to dependants of 457 Visa holders although the conditions of this visa give no such entitlement.
+From 2015, all 457 Visa holders will contribute to the cost of educating their children in public schools.
+The average estimated cost of educating a child in 2014-15 is $14 833 in a public primary school and $19 363 in a public secondary school.

-Will the school collect the fee?
+Who will collect the tuition fee?

 When do I have to start paying?